- United States Citizen.

 - Careless driving conviction within the last three years.

-- Conviction for an open container of an alcoholic beverage within the last three years.
+- Conviction for an open container of an alcoholic beverage within the last 12 months.

 - Conviction of a Class A traffic violation within the last three years.